What Are Number Bases? Binary, Decimal, Hex & Beyond

 Convert 47 to hex:

-When converting between bases that are powers of 2, you can skip decimal entirely:
+When converting between bases that are powers of 2, you can skip decimal and group binary digits directly.

 Binary to Hex (group by 4 from right):